 And the remaining 1%?

 When did you start doing archery?

-“I learned how to shoot an arrow at first grade in primary.
-I started competing at third grade.
+“I learned how to shoot an arrow in first grade in primary school.
+I started competing in third grade.
 My dad was the one who introduced me and my siblings to the sport.”

 What’s the best part of being an athlete?